-On our podcast, The Company Dime’s Jay Campbell and David Jonas chat with travel management professionals about career tips, business travel and expense management issues and trends, and professional development.
+On our 2015-2016 podcast, The Company Dime’s Jay Campbell and David Jonas talked with travel management professionals about career tips, business travel and expense management issues and trends, and professional development.

 Our eleventh episode features the second installment of a panel discussion recorded last month on hotel pricing and the lodging request for proposals process.
 Our expert guests were Yapta president and CEO James Filsinger, Miraval Group SVP and CMO Tom Botts, industry veteran Chris Vukelich and Navesink Advisory Group’s Flo Lugli.

 That’s followed by an interview Jay Campbell conducted in March with Mitchell Stern, manager of travel services at education company Pearson.
 They discussed the importance of communications, proving the value of the program, policy, service versus cost and tech integration.